Markey Shared Resource Facilities

 Biospecimen and Tissue Procurement Shared Resource Facility

 The Biospecimen and Tissue Procurement Shared Resource Facility (BSTP SRF) procures and distributes biospecimens and provides pathologic expertise and support to University of Kentucky cancer researchers to perform specialized histopathologic, immunohistochemical and molecular analyses.
 The goals of the facility are to provide formalin-fixed paraffin-embedded tissues, frozen tissue, blood and other specimens, and histopathological and immunohistochemistry expertise for the studies related to the aims of MCC-supported research projects.
-For more information regarding frozen tissue or liquid specimens, please contact Jeff Boyles (859-323-2618).
-For information regarding histology, contact Dana Napier (859-323-5266).
-For digital imaging services, contact Garretson Epperly (859-323-1751).
+Visit the BSTP SRF webpages for contact information.

 Cancer Research Informatics Shared Resource Facility

-The Cancer Research Informatics Shared Resource Facility (CRI SRF) facilitates collaborative research among members of the MCC through the optimal application of informatics technologies and methods that maximize the accessibility and usability of data, information and knowledge.
-The primary goal of the CRISRF is to provide comprehensive and centralized data acquisition and informatics support that is readily available to cancer center members.
+Cancer Research Informatics Shared Resource facility (CRI SRF) facilitates collaborative research among members of the MCC through the optimal application of informatics technologies and methods that maximize the accessibility and usability of data, information and knowledge.
+The primary goal of the CRI SRF is to provide comprehensive and centralized data acquisition and informatics support that is readily available to cancer center members.

 Flow Cytometry and Cell Sorting Shared Resource Facility

 This facility provides state-of-the-art analysis and sorting of single-cell populations for research.
 The facility offers: